- Can I put my Cardimom in the washer and dryer?

 - I'm not a mom and not nursing, why would I want this?

 Sometimes, when people see how you can wear it two ways, they just throw reason to the wind and want to rock this sweater!
 Women who are pregnant or lactating aren't aliens - they are just at a time in their life when this garment really helps them to get through motherhood with less stress.
-Sweaters are sized to be worn for all shapes and sizes so, though this is great for childbearing women, it's also just a great garment for travel, as a coverup for heading to and from a workout, and great for lounging!
+Sweaters are designed to be worn for all shapes and sizes so, though this is great for childbearing women, it's also just a great garment for travel, as a coverup for heading to and from a workout, and great for lounging!
 A cardigan is often a nice security blanket to have for variable temps and as a backup garment to have in case you need to cover up.

 - I live in the South, can I wear this?